GregDritschler/knative-routing-tutorial/README.md

 helloworld-go   helloworld-go.default.mycluster6.us-south.containers.appdomain.cloud   helloworld-go-00001   helloworld-go-00001   True
 ```

-The above output tells us that the service hostname is `helloworld-go.default.mycluster6.us-south.containers.appdomain.cloud`.
+The above output tells us that the service hostname is
+<br/><br/>
+&nbsp;&nbsp;`helloworld-go.default.mycluster6.us-south.containers.appdomain.cloud`.
 The hostname for the service follows this general pattern:
 <br/><br/>
-  *service name*.*namespace*.*domain*
+&nbsp;&nbsp;*service-name*.*service-namespace*.*domain*

-The *service name* and *namespace* were determined when the service was deployed.
+The *service name* and *service-namespace* are determined from the service yaml file.
+In this case the yaml did not specify a namespace and so the `default` namespace is used.

 The ingress subdomain is a public URL providing access to your cluster.
-(You may see a different name depending on what you named your cluster and where it is located.)
+You may see a different name depending on what you named your cluster and where it is located.

 Now you can curl the helloworld application.
 Substitute your service name in the curl command below.